ergo-services/ergo/docs/meta-processes/web.md

 Pool distributes incoming requests across 20 workers.
 Each worker processes one request at a time.
 System handles 20 concurrent requests.

-**Capacity control**: `PoolSize × WorkerMailboxSize` is how much work the backend holds - with 20 workers and a mailbox of 10 that is 220 requests, 20 in progress and 200 queued.
+**Capacity control**: the backend holds `PoolSize` requests in flight plus `PoolSize × WorkerMailboxSize` queued behind them - with 20 workers and a mailbox of 10, that is 20 in progress and 200 queued, 220 in total.
+A message being handled has already been taken out of its mailbox, which is why the two terms add rather than one containing the other.
 It is not an admission limit, and past it requests are not shed quickly.

 What happens instead: the pool cannot place the message, so it drops and logs it.
 Nothing cancels the HTTP request waiting on that message, so the handler waits out `RequestTimeout` and answers **504 Gateway Timeout**.
 Every excess request therefore holds a connection for the whole timeout - five seconds by default.
 Under sustained overload that is worse than a fast rejection: keep `RequestTimeout` short on a public endpoint, watch the pool's `ergo:messages_unhandled`, and reject at the edge if you want a real 503.